The book

 Classical reality as dense phase-snap

 Microscopic systems leave phase-snap events sparse enough for coherent evolution to persist.
 Macroscopic systems experience phase-snap so frequently that resolution becomes effectively continuous.
-Classical reality emerges as the dense-resolution limit of the same mechanism that produces quantum behaviour, without needing a separate set of laws.
+Classical reality emerges as the dense phase-snap limit of the same underlying mechanism that governs quantum behaviour, without requiring a separate set of physical laws.

 1. 21